nekocode/typescript-graphql-over-prisma/README.md

 This example demonstrates how to implement a GraphQL server with an email-password-based authentication workflow using TypeScript based on [prisma](https://github.com/prisma/prisma) & [apollo-server](https://github.com/apollographql/apollo-server).

-It is based on the [prisma official example](https://github.com/prisma/prisma-examples/tree/master/typescript-graphql-auth), but includes many modifications, such as replacing graphql-yoga with apollo-server.
-See the code for details.
+It is based on the [prisma official example](https://github.com/prisma/prisma-examples/tree/master/typescript-graphql-auth), but includes many modifications, such as:

+* Replacing graphql-yoga with apollo-server

+* Adding a new `Post` model and forwarding it's queries to prisma server

 ## Get started